 The Revel Nail Dip Powder System’s innovative technology was developed by a group of nail professionals with decades of industry experience.

-This product takes half the amount of time to do a full manicure compared to using acrylic and monomer and with our large selection of colours, you can get awesome gel polish colours with one of our colour powders listed below.
-You don’t have to deal with the odor associated with monomer.
+This product takes half the amount of time to do a full manicure compared to using acrylic and monomer and with our large selection of colours, you can get awesome gel polish.
+Also you don’t have to deal with the odor associated with monomer.